graphql/dataloader/README.md

 ##### `prime(key, value)`

 Primes the cache with the provided key and value.
-If the key already exists, the value will be updated.
+If the key already exists, no change is made.
+(To forcefully prime the cache, clear the key first with `loader.clear(key).prime(key, value)`.)
 Returns itself for method chaining.

 ## Using with GraphQL